-The United Kingdom is comparatively free of explicit corruption like bribery or fraud, and there is little evidence that explicit corruption influences decisionmaking at national level.
+The United Kingdom is comparatively free of explicit corruption like bribery or fraud, and there is little evidence that explicit corruption influences decision-making at national level.
 Occasional episodes arise of limited and small-scale corruption at local level, usually around property development.
 The delinquents of recent scandals in UK politics mostly acted within the law; however, these scandals point to a continuing gap between politicians' attitudes and the public's expectations.
 Regulations against corruption have already been formalized to strengthen them, with the 2004 Corruption Bill consolidating and updating regulations into one law.
+On most international comparisons, the UK comes out with strong scores.

 The MPs' expenses scandal of 2009 has provoked a call for more transparency in this field, but is an example of an informal "British" approach to the political problem of not wanting to raise MPs' salaries.
 Instead, there was a tacit understanding that they could claim generous expenses.
 The rules were tightened very substantially in the wake of the scandal.
 It has become evident that traditional values and ethics are no longer sufficient and that positive regulation is required.
-The News of the World scandal as well as the resignation of Defence Secretary Liam Fox have been recent indications of the necessity of further action in this field.
-Codes of practice are being revised, and the "independent adviser on ministers" interests" has recommended a new and
+The News of the World scandal as well as the

+Corruption Prevention Score: 7 resignation of Defense Secretary Liam Fox have been recent indications of the necessity of further action in this field.
+Codes of practice are being revised, and the "independent adviser on ministers' interests" has recommended a new and independent office to control public officeholders' possible conflicts of interest.